 Coastal areas tend to be hot and humid most of the year, and will be prone to the rainy season (May through September).
 Rains tend to be short, fierce and happen in the late afternoon or evening, leaving the night cooled off, although they can persist at times.
 The Yucatan peninsula, parts of the Gulf of Mexico, the Pacific as well as Baja California can be susceptible to hurricanes, which occur mostly between July and October.

-Detailed Guides: Places to Live in Mexico
+Detailed guides: places to live in Mexico

-Each location has a brief introduction and background; clicking on the location name will take you to the corresponding travel guide on Mexperience where you can find detailed information as well as picture galleries, location map, and live weather link…
+Each location has a brief introduction and background; clicking on the location name will take you to the corresponding travel guide on Mexperience where you can find detailed information as well as picture galleries, location map, climate information.

-Big Cities for Retirement in Mexico
+Big Cities for Living and Retirement in Mexico

-Colonial Cities for Retirement in Mexico
+Colonial Cities for Living and Retirement in Mexico

 San Miguel de Allende was a quiet artisan’s hide-away in the 60’s and 70’s; since the mid 90’s its popularity has rocketed and is today one of the most sought-after colonial cities to live in.
 People who have known the city for decades say that its quaint roots have been forever altered by the influx of investment and people in recent times; it does, however still rate as one of the top places in Mexico for living and retirement.